 We met with our guests before the ceremony and took family photos and then it was time to get down to business.
 Our ceremony was short and sweet, led by our dear friend.
 I could hear a lot of laughs and some sniffles from our family behind us.
 After, we enjoyed being together with our favorite people– our family and chosen family, and had a family dinner and just celebrated the night away.

 K: Even though I was a bundle of nerves, having time before the ceremony with just Laurie [and Barbara capturing those moments] was special.
-It was the only time in the whole day that we were together, just the two of us, and it gave us more time to soak it all in.
+It was the only time in the whole day that we were together, just the two of us.
+It gave us more time to soak it all in.

 L: As we were all seated at the table for dinner, Kelly gave a toast thanking everyone for coming and talking about our love and the commitment we just made to each other.
 It was a quiet moment of reflection for me and thinking about how happy I was that she was now my wife!